 Online Associate Degree in Addiction Counseling (AS)

-Associate degrees in addiction counseling generally consist of 60 credit hours of coursework that takes full-time students approximately two years to complete.
-As undergraduate programs, they are often comprised of both general liberal arts education and major-specific classes.
-Those enrolled will receive a broad introduction to higher education and the field of counseling.
-Students can expect to learn many fundamental concepts related to patient care and treatment, as well as relevant theories in counseling, case management, multicultural counseling, psychology, and family and group counseling.
+Associate degrees in addiction counseling typically require 60 credit hours and take about two years for full-time students to complete.
+These programs combine general liberal arts education with major-specific courses, offering a broad introduction to counseling.
+Students learn fundamental concepts in patient care, treatment, counseling theories, case management, multicultural counseling, psychology, and family and group counseling.

 This type of degree is ideal for students seeking a general introduction to addiction counseling and/or wants a strong foundation for future learning.
 While graduates will not qualify for state licensure or many of the counseling certifications in Texas, they may find entry-level employment as human services assistants, halfway house administrative assistants, and adolescent counselors.

-Graduates will also qualify to enroll in other undergraduate degree programs.
-Additionally, many of the credits earned at the associate level may count towards bachelor’s degree requirements.
-Most colleges and universities accept up to 60 or 90 transfer hours from properly accredited academic institutions.
-While traditional bachelor’s degrees generally take four years to complete, those with associate degrees may need only two additional years of education.
+Graduates can enroll in other undergraduate programs, with many associate degree credits potentially counting toward bachelor's degree requirements.
+Most colleges accept up to 60 or 90 transfer hours from accredited institutions.
+While bachelor's degrees typically take four years, those with associate degrees may need only two more years of education.

 University HQ US Rankings for Associate Programs in Addiction Studies